datahub-project/datahub/metadata-ingestion/source_docs/snowflake.md

 :::

 # Snowflake Usage Stats `snowflake-usage`

+To install this plugin, run `pip install 'acryl-datahub[snowflake-usage]'`.

 - Fetch a list of queries issued
 - Fetch a list of tables and columns accessed (excludes views)